peterbraden/dotfiles/readme.md

 # Set Up a Vanilla Machine:

+## Install Xcode from app store
+Because Apple need a user account to give you a compiler...

-## Remove OSX's retarded app security
+## Remove OSX's dumb app security
 System Prefs > Security > Allow Apps from anywhere

 ## Get Git